nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-22-attacktive_directory.md

 And we're in!

 Since we are in the Administrator account, we have free access into any of the other users' directories.
-The flag for svc-admin can be found in his desktop.
+The flag for svc-admin can be found on his desktop.

 ![screenshot19](../assets/images/attacktive_directory/screenshot19.png)